17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 This root crop belongs to the chenopod family of foods that also include spinach, quinoa, and chard.

 Beet root is distinguished by color.
-The most common types are yellow, white, pink and dark purple (see photo below).
+Common types of beet are yellow, white, pink and dark purple (see photo below).

 And there is a lot to like about beetroot.

-It contains epoxyxanthophylls carotenoids, yellow betalains pigment and phytonutrients that benefit the nervous system.
+It contains epoxyxanthophylls carotenoids, yellow betalains pigment and phytonutrients that’s great for the nervous system.
 This combination of nutrients is what gives the chenopod family its unique health benefits not found in other food groups.

 A little history…